 When a worker is leaving your organisation, it can involve a lot of admin.
-One of the most pressing tasks is calculating remaining holiday entitlement/pay.
-With our guide on how to calculate holiday for leavers, you'll learn how to make sure a worker's entitlement is fully accounted for.
+One of the most pressing tasks is calculating remaining holiday entitlement.
+With our guide on how to calculate holiday for leavers, you'll learn how to how to work out remaining holiday entitlement and make sure a worker's entitlement is fully accounted for.

 This is our third article in a series of blog posts on calculating holiday entitlement.
 Previous posts include how to calculate holiday entitlement for full- and part-time staff and calculating holiday entitlement in hours.